AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 **Parameters**

-Call with no arguments will log calls to setTimeout while debugging, so production filter lists' rules definitely require at least one of the parameters:
+Call with no arguments will log calls to setTimeout while debugging (`log-setTimeout` superseding), so production filter lists' rules definitely require at least one of the parameters:
 - `search` (optional) string or regular expression.
 If starts with `!`, scriptlet will not match the stringified callback but all other will be defused.